 As well as being the Treasurer of the Credit Union, Wes also serves as the director for Credit Control and Lending.

-Currently a Money Advice worker in Teesside for a large social housing provider, John has had previous roles which have included housing management and tenancy enforcement.
+Currently works in education, John has had previous roles which have included money advice, housing management and tenancy enforcement.
 He has significant experience of working alongside credit unions and firmly believes they have a vital role to play in today’s financial landscape.

 The Financial Conduct Authority requires that a credit union should have an ongoing internal audit, carried out by Independent Supervisors.
 At Community First Credit Union this is done by volunteers Pat Marriott and Valeria Aiola who are both now retired from work in professional backgrounds.
 Their function is to act on behalf of the owner members to oversee the running of the credit union, making sure that the organisation operates within the law and follows regulations, rules and policies.